GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 A note on how INP is calculated
 {% endDetailsSummary %}

 As stated above, INP is calculated by observing all the interactions made with a page.
-The chosen value is then a [percentile](https://en.wikipedia.org/wiki/Percentile) of those interactions.
-A formula is then used to choose a high percentile value of those interactions.
-For pages with few interactions, the interaction with the worst latency (the 100th percentile) is chosen.
-For pages with many interactions, the 99th or 98th percentile is chosen.
+The resulting value is determined by a formula that calculates a high [percentile](https://en.wikipedia.org/wiki/Percentile) value of all the observed interactions.
+The interaction with the worst latency is chosen, dropping the worst of every 50 interactions.
 {% endDetails %}

 An _interaction_ is a group of event handlers that fire during the same logical user gesture.
 For example, "tap" interactions on a touchscreen device include multiple events, such as `pointerup`, `pointerdown`, and `click`.
 An interaction can be driven by JavaScript, CSS, built-in browser controls (such as form elements), or a combination thereof.